Optimus-Prime04/A-Simple-To-Do/README.md

 # AI Usage

 I used AI as part of building this project

-Project name: I got the name ideas with the help of ChatGPT.

 Hero video: The background hero video was generated using Gemini